Relating nets and factorization algebras of observables: free field theories: Nets versus factorization algebras

 \begin{df} A \textbf{classical field theory model} on a spacetime $\Mcal$ is a functor $\fP : \Caus(\Mcal) \to \PAlg^*(\Nuc)^\inj$ that obeys \textbf{Einstein causality}, i.e.: for $\Ocal_1,\Ocal_2\in \Caus(\Mcal)$ that are spacelike to each other, we have

 where $\Poi{.}{.}_{\Ocal}$ is the Poisson bracket in any $\fP(\Ocal)$ for an $\Ocal$ that contains both $\Ocal_1$ and $\Ocal_2$. \end{df}

-Note how this definition formalizes the sketch of classical field theory in Section \ref{preview}: we have a category of opens --- here, $\Caus(\Mcal)$ --- and a functor to a category of Poisson algebras, since the observables of a classical system should form such a Poisson algebra.
-The underlying commutative algebra is then referred to as the space of classical fields.
-More precisely, let $\fc: \PAlg^*(\Nuc) \to \CAlg(\Nuc)$ denote the forgetful functor.
-Later on we will also need the forgetful functors to vector spaces, $\fv: \PAlg^*(\Nuch) \to \Nuch$ and $\fv: \Alg^*(\Nuch) \to \Nuch$.
+Note how this definition formalizes the sketch of classical field theory in Section \ref{preview}: we have a category of open sets --- here, $\Caus(\Mcal)$ --- and a functor to a category of Poisson algebras, since the observables of a classical system should form such a Poisson algebra.

+In the AQFT community, the underlying commutative algebra of $\Pfrak$ is known as the space of classical fields.
+In more formal language, we introduce a forgetful functor $\fc: \PAlg^*(\Nuc) \to \CAlg(\Nuc)$ and state the following.